dominikb1888/GBAC/README.md

 During the course we will have personal real-world exercises helping you start ideating on and building your professional profile in the Digital Healthcare Industry (and beyond, if you wish).
 We will:

-#### Develop your Personal Brand

-- [ ] Build your personal online profile for professional networking
-- [ ] topics of interest and communication for your professional outreach
-- [ ] Ideate on a personal branding strategy

 #### Help you become productive as a developer

 - [ ] Work on understanding your operating system and customising it